-Keywords: The paper should have at least one keyword.
-The text should be set in 9-point font size and without the use of tures.
-The software providing these services must conserve battery power since smartphones may operate for days without being recharged.
-Designing smartphone software that minimizes power consumption, however, is hard.
-Multiple layers of abstractions and middleware sit between an application and the hardware, making it difficult to accurately predict the power consumption of a potential application design.
-This prediction difficulty forces developers to wait until after implementation, when changes are significantly more expensive, to determine the power consumption characteristics of a design.
+Abstract: Smartphones are mobile devices that travel with their owners and provide increasingly powerful services.
+The software implementing these services must conserve battery power since smartphones may operate for days without being recharged.
+It is hard, however, to design smartphone software that minimizes power consumption.
+For example, multiple layers of abstractions and middleware sit between an application and the hardware, which make it hard to predict the power consumption of a potential application design accurately.
+Application developers must therefore wait until after implementation (when changes are more expensive) to determine the power consumption characteristics of a design.